 A tale about my first 24 hours in Buenos Aires, in which my plane battled Mother Nature's wrath and how I became the latest statistic of skilled pick-pocketing.

+The "Escapade" from Seattle to San Francisco was worth it.
+Feel free to play this instrumental mix of "Escapade" to set the mood!
 The months of September and October 2019 have been extremely hectic, but very productive.
 This is why I have not been able to publish another blog entry until now.
-I … Read More
+I am happy...
+Continue Reading →

 "Rhythm Nation 1814" was released when the world was in a political state of revolution and evolution.
 This article examines the legacy and personal impact of Janet Jackson's remarkable fourth studio album.